LaunchPadLab/sweet_actions_rest/README.md

 - Create and Update rely on decanted params
 - All require authorization (cancancan)

-## Example
+## Automatic REST API

-Given an Event model, one can do the following and get a basic RESTful API:
+Given an Event model, one can do the following and get a basic RESTful API (assuming we have [decanter](https://github.com/launchpadlab/decanter) and [AMS](https://github.com/rails-api/active_model_serializers):

 - rails g model Event name:string start_date:date
 - rails g decanter Event name:string start_date:date